Maxroo/Tim-Hortons-Sim/README.md

 # Configuration & Experiments
 All simulation parameters are located in the SimulationConfig class.
 You can modify these values to test different scenarios.

+- Tim hortons opens from 7am - 10pm
+        - sim clock = 0 when its 7am
+        - sim clock =

 Decision Variables:
 num_cashiers = 1          # Front counter staff
 num_cooks = 3             # Kitchen staff